 The work of Reform Judaism — indeed the work of all the world’s progressive, egalitarian, religious communities — requires an ever deepening commitment to this mending.

 This means: striving for wholeness in ourselves; with our loved ones; in the relationship between self and community; and in the relationship among individual communities and the world at large.

-He-She is Our God, He-She is One
+He-She is Our God,

 Now, grounded in this new understanding of God as He-She, it is time for us to jettison the stereotypical conception of God as an old man with a long white beard sitting in the clouds.